Fabric047/Basics-SSH-commands-in-Linux/Understanding-SSH.md

-# 🔑 Cheatsheet: SSH en Linux
+# 🔑 Understanding SSH from scratch

 ## 📌 What is SSH?